isse-augsburg/minibrass/README.md

        [ "\nValuations:  topLevelObjective = \(topLevelObjective)\n"];
 ```

-that is accompanied by this MiniBrass model
+that is accompanied by the following MiniBrass model
 ```c++
 type ConstraintPreferences = PVSType<bool, set of 1..nScs> =
   params {